Misti: General outline

-Hydrology and glaciology
+Rivers and glaciers

-The Rio Chili (Note: A river which carries water year-round.) rounds the northern and western sides of Misti, where it has cut the 20 km and 150–2600 m Charcani Gorge.
+The Rio Chili (Note: A river which carries water year-round.) rounds the northern and western sides of Misti, where it has cut the 20 km-long, 150 m-deep and in some places only 30 m wide Charcani Gorge.
 From southeast to southwest the Quebrada Carabaya, Quebrada Honda, Quebrada Grande, Quebrada Agua Salada, Quebrada Huarangual, Quebrada Chilca, Quebrada San Lazaro and Quebrada Pastores drain the mountain.
-They eventually join to the Rio Chili west and Rio Andamayo south of Misti; the Andamayo joins the Chili south of Arequipa.
+They join the Rio Chili to the west of Misti and Rio Andamayo to the volcano's south, the latter forming the Rio Tingo Grande which joins the Chili south of Arequipa.
 Quebrada San Lazaro and Quebrada Huarangual have formed fan-like deposits of material carried by the streams at the foot of the volcano.
 The quebradas (dry valleys) carry water during the wet season in November–December and March–April.

-The snowline lies above (Note: In 1990, the snowline was above 5800 m elevation.
+The permanent snowline lies above (Note: In 1990, the snowline was above 5800 m elevation.
 Mid-20th century sources discuss a snowline below its summit, and differences between the sides of the volcano and their causes, but temporary snow after precipitation can make the snowline appear lower than it actually is.) the summit.
-During December–August, snow can cover an area of 1–7 km2 on the upper cone and be mistaken for glaciers, but does not persist over time.
+During December–August, snow can cover an area of 1 km2 on the upper cone and be mistaken for glaciers, but does not persist over time.
 Unlike neighbouring Chachani, Misti lacks any evidence of glacial or periglacial (Note: Although patterned ground and solifluction lobes were observed in the crater.) processes, probably due to its inner heat.
-Whether there was past glaciation is unclear; a thin ice cover may not have left traces on the volcano.
-Traces of glacial erosion like cirques, evidence of volcanic activity involving magma-water interaction and mudflows imply that Misti was glaciated during the first phase of the last glacial maximum of the Central Andes 43,000 years ago.
+Traces of glacial erosion like cirques, evidence of volcanic activity involving magma-water interaction and mudflows imply that Misti was glaciated during the first phase of the Last Glacial Maximum of the Central Andes 43,000 years ago.
+Ice cover might have been thin, however, and some sources question whether Misti was ever glaciated.